bufbuild/protobuf-es/docs/runtime_api.md

 const user = protoDelimited.dec(User, bytes);
 ```

-With `protoDelimited.decStream`, you can parse messages from a stream.
-The
+To parse size-delimited messages from a stream, the export provides the method
-method expects an `AsyncIterable<Uint8Array>` as a stream input, so it works
+`decStream`.
+The method expects an `AsyncIterable<Uint8Array>` as a stream input,
-with Node.js streams out of the box, and can be easily adapted to other
+so it works with Node.js streams out of the box, and can be easily adapted to other
 stream APIs:

 ```typescript